bmw-tech/widget_driver/README.md

 ### Publish to pub.dev

 To make the plugins accessible, we plan to publish them to pub.dev.
 The first step in this process is to create Git tags, which is required for publishing.
 This can be done by triggering the [create-git-tags-for-publishing.yml](.github/workflows/create-git-tags-for-publishing.yml) workflow.
-This action generates Git tags for all packages in the repository.
+This action generates Git tags for all packages in the repository

 The second step is to publish the tagged packages to pub.dev, which can be done by triggering the [publish-package.yml](.github/workflows/publish-package.yml) workflow.